Best winter wildlife spectacles in the UK

 Fox on ice

-Foxes inhabit a wide range of habitats, including urban areas, woodlands and mountain areas/Credit: Mark Bowen, Getty
+Foxes inhabit a wide range of habitats, including urban areas, woodlands and mountain areas.
+Credit: Mark Bowen, Getty

-Winter is the best time to listen out for the sound of foxes due to their three–six-day mating period occurring during this season.
+Winter is the best time to listen out for the sound of foxes due to their three-to-six-day mating period occurring during this season.
 Their mating call can be described most accurately as a ‘howl’ or ‘scream,’ so needless to say this noise won’t be one you have to strain your ears for.

 Commonly found in wooded areas, among the extensive list of locations that foxes inhabit, including cliff sides and high mountains, the evident determination of survival for this creature is reflected in the intensity of the sound heard on a woodland walk when calling for their mate.